JPG to TIFF Converter — Free Online

 Quality tips for JPG → TIFF

 When converting JPG to TIFF, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If TIFF is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to TIFF conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Because TIFF is stored losslessly here, the conversion adds no new compression damage — but it also cannot undo the JPEG's existing artifacts, which are now frozen permanently into a master that will never degrade further.
+Note that the JPEG source is 8-bit, so the TIFF gains the container's archival stability, not true high-bit-depth or wide-gamut data it never had.

 Troubleshooting